 The Psychology of Bull Flag Patterns

-The psychology behind a bullish flag chart pattern is similar to the other continuation patterns except more volatile.
-It reflects the market’s strong commitment to continue moving in the same upward direction despite any short-term pullbacks.
+The psychology behind a bullish flag chart pattern is similar to that behind other continuation patterns, except that it is more volatile.
+It reflects the market’s strong commitment to continuing moving upward despite any short-term pullbacks.
 Traders should be aware of the previous trend and ensure it’s still intact before entering a trade.

-This pattern typically appears in strongly trending markets, where the bulls (buyers) and bears (sellers) battle each other back and forth until, eventually, the bulls gain more strength.
+This pattern typically appears in strongly trending markets, where the bulls (buyers) and bears (sellers) battle each other until the bulls eventually gain more strength.

-Bull Flags can form on any timeframe but occur more frequently on hourly and daily charts.
+Bull Flags can form in any timeframe but occur more frequently in hourly and daily charts.
 Flags happen quickly and usually last no longer than three weeks.

 Two decades of research by Tom Bulkowski show that after a bull flag pattern is confirmed on a breakout, there is an 85% probability of a 39% price increase.
 Once the bull flag pattern is confirmed, traders should consider opening a long position.